 Whilst a level of exposure to market risk is an inevitable consequence of the Firm's business activities, NEL maintains controls to manage this exposure and the impact of any associated volatility.
-The Group's Market Risk policy identifies the areas of RtM for NEL, and sets out how those risks are identified, assessed, monitored and managed to minimise impact.
+The market risk policy identifies the areas of RtM for NEL, and sets out how those risks are identified, assessed, monitored and managed to minimise impact.